ashvinoli/Anime-no-tomodachi/README.md

   * [Adding new anime to the list](#adding-new-anime-to-the-list)

 ## Anime-no-tomodachi
 Your Anime Friend.
 It scrapes links from "gogoanime" site and provides an easy way to view animes in vlc media player.
 Downloading option is also available.
-GUI currently only allows watching animes.
-Again put VLC in path to be able to watch animes in VLC.
+GUI features downloading and watching anime.
+To download an anime you have to install Internet Download Manager and put "idman.exe" in PATH system variable.
+To watch in VLC you again have to put "vlc.exe" in the system path.

 ## Usage
 Please use python 3.7 or higher if available.
 Install required libraries.